 This holiday entertaining season, make certain to master at least one back-pocket appetizer — a treat so easy and low-stress that you can whip it up in a flash to fill out a menu or have it on hand if guests will be unexpectedly popping over.
 I can tell you now, these salty-piney-sweet nuts will be mine.

 Crisp and crunchy, with a hit of breath-freshening rosemary, these nuts are dangerous in the best way; I can't seem to stop at a small handful, much less one or two.
 I suspect you will feel the same way.

-As a sneaky bonus, these could easily be packaged up and given as hostess gifts or tucked under the tree this holiday season.
+As a bonus, these could easily be packaged up and given as hostess gifts.

 1 tablespoon kosher salt